 When you wash your skin with hard water, there is a layer of soap and minerals that is left on your skin.
 This is what causes the supposed squeaky clean feeling.
 With soft water, the soap is completely rinsed away leaving just the natural oils your skin produces.

 Studies conducted at the University of Wisconsin- Madison, and the National Sanitation Foundation confirm that softener regeneration does not harm the bacteria in the septic system.

 You'll want to test for hardness, iron, and pH if you have well water; hardness, pH and chlorine for those on city water.
 Click here to set up an appointment to have your water tested in your home or our office.
 If you are experiencing iron stains with municipally supplied water, you should also test for iron.

 The softener operates using an "ion exchange" process.
 When hard water contacts the cation resin beads, by passing through the softener mineral tank which has soft sodium/potassium ions attached to them, an ion exchange process takes place with the hard mineral ions, (normally calcium and/or magnesium), and during this contact, simply trade places with the soft sodium/potassium ions.

 After a calculated period of use, the sodium ions are eventually depleted and are replaced by calcium and magnesium ions.

 At this point, the resin then needs to be regenerated with new sodium ions, so the resin will again be able to exchange the hard for the soft.
-Salt, or sodium chloride, rinses through the resin beads during the regeneration of the softener, and washes the hard water ions off of the resin beads replacing them with new sodium ions.
+Salt, or sodium chloride, rinse through the resin beads during the regeneration of the softener and washes the hard water ions off of the resin beads replacing them with new sodium ions.